justinKenealy/harrys-house/README.md

 - RESTful APIs: Backend APIs for communication between the frontend and backend.
 - Git and Github: Version control system for tracking changes and collaboration.
 - Heroku: Cloud platform for hosting and deploying the application.

+## User Stories

+- As a customer, I want to be able to browse through a variety of products offered by Harry's House.
+- As a customer, I want to be able to search for specific products, so that I can quickly find what I'm looking for.
+- As a customer, I want to view detailed product information, including images, descriptions, and prices, so that I can make informed purchasing decisions.
+- As a customer, I want to be able to add products to my shopping cart, so that I can keep track of the items I wish to purchase.
+- As a customer, I want to be able to adjust the quantity of items in my shopping cart, so that I can easily update my order.
+- As a customer, I want to be able to remove items from my shopping cart.
+- As a customer, I want to be able to proceed to checkout and provide my shipping and payment information, so that I can complete my purchase.
+- As a customer, I want to receive confirmation and order details after completing my purchase, so that I have a record of my transaction.
+- As a customer, I want to be able to create an account and log in, so that I can view my order history and easily place future orders.
+- As a customer, I want to be able to update my password.

 ## Installation